keeftango/apathofbravery/about.md

 layout: about
 title: About me
 experience: This is experience at the following places etc sit amet Thing lorem ipsum dolor sit amet
+specialisms:
+ - nested: UX Strategy
+ - nested: Interaction design
+ - nested: Information architecture
+ - nested: UX Research
+ - nested: Service design
+ - nested: Usability evaluation
+ - nested: UX Leadership
 ---

+> Currently looking for new permanent opportunities in *Germany* or *Australia*.
+Any interesting projects or new technologies, please [get in touch](mailto:chris@apathofbravery.com).

-Chris Taylor is a user experience architect based in Düsseldorf, Germany.
-His work combines a background in graphic design with technology and user-centered design thinking.
-Chris currently works at A Path Of Bravery, where he is responsible for all phases of the UX process, from concepting and information architecture to wireframing and prototyping.
-Chris collaborates with visual designers and developers throughout the lifecycle of a project to help them meet Stink’s high standards for usability and design.
-While at Stink Studios, Chris has created products and experiences for a wide range of brands in music, health care, technology, fashion, media, and nonprofit.
+Chris Taylor is a user experience (UX) architect currently based in London, England.
+Traditionally trained in human-computer interaction (HCI), his work combines a background in user-centred design thinking and research.
+Chris currently works as a freelance UX consultant, where he has been responsible for all phases of the UX process, from product strategy through interaction design and information architecture to qualitative and quantitative user research.
+For a variety of clients, Chris collaborates with stakeholders and agile delivery teams throughout the lifecycle of a project.

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+During a 15 year plus career, Chris has created digital products and experiences for a wide range of brands in government, retail, technology, banking, finance and nonprofit.
+This has been within creative agencies or client-side for specific digital products or services.
+Basically, any technology from mobile and web apps to complex digital services, "Internet of Things" or even conversational artificial intelligence, Chris has a passion to explore.